 Sedum pulvinatum R.T.
 Clausen

-Sedum pulvinatum is a relatively small, bushy succulent plant with woody stems up to 12 inches (30 cm) tall.
-The leaves are fleshy, bright green, up to 2.5 inches (6.3 cm) long.
-Flowers are quite small, up to 0.4 inch (1 cm) across, white and star-shaped.
+Sedum pulvinatum is a small, bushy, succulent plant with woody stems up to 11 inches (27.5 cm) tall.
+The leaves are fleshy, bright green, oblong-elliptical and up to 0.5 inches (1.3 cm) long.
+The flowers are small, white and star-shaped.

 How to Grow and Care